 In the chapter on Discipline, Robert Zeoli talks about the need to rehearse your speech.
 We all know that practice makes perfect, but for some reason, most people don’t practice their speech.
 The more practice you have, the more confidence you will have when your moment comes.
 I’ve found that the more I practice, the less anxiety I have even when I make mistakes.
 I don’t panic when I am forced to deviate from my original script.

 Zeoli recommends practice in front of a full-length mirror.
 I’ve always found the mirror to be somewhat distracting.
 I can’t keep eye contact with myself while pretending to scan and lock onto the audience.
-Personally, I prefer to use an entry level video camera such as the Sanyo VPC-CG20 mounted on a cheap tripod such as the Vista Explorer 60-Inch.
+Personally, I prefer to use an entry level video camera such as the GoPro Hero mounted on a cheap tripod such as the AmazonBasics 60-inch.
+Of course you can also use your iPhone/iPad or another camera device as long as you have a large enough memory card.
 This video setup is small and compact and you can even take it with you to your performance!
 It was slow torture to watch myself on camera for the first time, but once I overcame my anxiety, there’s nothing better for improving my public speaking skill!

 As I listened to The Seven Principles of Public Speaking over and over, a seed began to grow in my mind: Could I overcome my fear of public speaking?
 Would there come a day when someone comes up to me to congratulate me on the great speech I gave?